fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   - [_clientVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/ARM/clientVm.json) - Deploys the client Windows VM.
 This is where all user interactions with the environment are made from.
   - [_logAnalytics_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/ARM/logAnalytics.json) - Deploys Azure Log Analytics workspace to support Azure API Management logs uploads.

-- User remotes into client Windows VM, which automatically kicks off the [_AppServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/ARM/artifacts/AppServicesLogonScript.ps1) PowerShell script that deploy the AKS cluster and will configureAzure Arc-enabled app services Kubernetes environment on the AKS cluster.
+- User remotes into client Windows VM, which automatically kicks off the [_AppServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/ARM/artifacts/AppServicesLogonScript.ps1) PowerShell script that deploy the AKS cluster and will configure Azure Arc-enabled app services Kubernetes environment on the AKS cluster.

     > **Note:** Notice the AKS cluster will be deployed via the PowerShell script automation.

 ## Deployment

-> **Note:** The deployment time for this scenario can take ~60-90 minutes.
+> **Note:** The deployment time for this scenario can take from 60 to 90 minutes.

 As mentioned, this deployment will leverage ARM templates.
 You will deploy a single template that will initiate the entire automation for this scenario.